978.572.0993 | Contact Us

 - About Us | NBPT DOCU FEST

-2024 Festival September Our 20th year!
-NBPT DOCU FEST About Us FESTIVAL Submit a Film YES Film Submissions Festival Archive Festival Awards Home PROGRAMS Events Watch Club Archive SUPPORT Donate Become a Sponsor Sponsors Volunteer ABOUT About Us Card To Culture Plan Your Visit Newburyport Documentary Film Festival The Newburyport Documentary Film Festival (NDFF) is held every September, with additional year-round programs, in Newburyport, MA, a destination seaport city 40 minutes north of Boston.
+Learn about the Newburyport Documentary FIlm Festival 2025 Festival September 26-28 Our 21st year NBPT DOCU FEST About Us FESTIVAL Submit a Film YES Film Submissions Festival Archive Festival Awards Home PROGRAMS Events Watch Club Archive SUPPORT Donate Become a Sponsor Sponsors Volunteer ABOUT About Us Card To Culture Plan Your Visit Newburyport Documentary Film Festival The Newburyport Documentary Film Festival (NDFF) is held every September, with additional year-round programs, in Newburyport, MA, a destination seaport city 40 minutes north of Boston.
 Since 2004 we have been bringing the highest caliber documentary films to our community.
 In addition to weekend screenings at historic venues, we also hold filmmaker receptions, after-parties, panel discussions, Q&As, and workshops.
 September’s festival features the YES Award (Young Emerging Filmmakers Showcase), works by filmmakers who are current or recent graduates of higher education institutions.
 Please see our past award winners of our festivals and stay up to date on our latest filmmaker interviews on YouTube.
 We are the filmmakers' film festival.
 Our objective is to present thought-provoking, high-caliber, and entertaining documentary films to the vibrant cultural community of greater Newburyport.
 WE BRING THE WORLD to the Clipper City by curating the best of documentary film.
 With each showcase, we encourage meaningful interaction with our neighbors about social issues, current and historic events, and sometimes the sheer delight of life on planet Earth.
 MANY OF OUR FILM SCREENINGS are enhanced by intimate discussions with relevant experts and, whenever possible, the filmmakers themselves, providing our audiences with a unique immersive experience.
 Our Mission Our History In 2004, the Newburyport Documentary Film Festival (NDFF) had its humble beginnings with founder Michelle Fino at the helm.
 Fino's vision was clear - to showcase the best in documentary films, setting the stage for what would become a significant cultural event.
 The festival's identity underwent several transformations in its early years.
 From its inception as the Northern Lights Documentary Film Festival, it evolved into the Newburyport Film Society, later becoming the Newburyport Film Festival.
 Finally, in 2018, the festival officially adopted the name "NBPT DOCU FEST."
 While "Northern Lights" was a title that resonated, the festival embraced the preference of its supporters, media, and community, officially adopting the moniker "Newburyport Documentary Film Festival" to emphasize the importance of a sense of place.
 Contributing to the festival's journey were two key figures: Lois Smith and David Kleiler.
 Lois Smith, a board director, brought her expertise as an entertainment publicist, having represented luminaries including Marilyn Monroe, Martin Scorsese, Robert Redford, Meryl Streep, Whitney Houston, Warren Beatty, and Liza Minnelli.
 David Kleiler, co-founder of the Boston Underground Film Festival, played a pivotal role in the nonprofit Coolidge Corner Theatre Foundation's founding, contributing significantly to the rescue of the theater.
 We honored Kleiler's legacy by establishing the David Kleiler Award after his passing in 2019.
 In 2011, Michelle Fino departed from her role, paving the way for the appointment of a new executive director, Joanne Morris Biggio, who has since led the festival.
 The festival's commitment to its mission was further solidified in June 2016 when it transitioned into a nonprofit organization, ensuring its sustainability and impact.
 The challenges posed by the COVID-19 pandemic in 2020 did not deter the NDFF.
 The 16th annual festival persisted in a virtual format, leveraging platforms like Eventive to continue bringing exceptional documentaries to its audience.
 Over its rich history, the festival has showcased a remarkable 300+ films.
 With two venues to present films, the NDFF has created a unique space for interaction between filmmakers and the audience.
 Dubbed the "Filmmakers'Festival," this aspect of the event emphasizes the importance of fostering connections and dialogue within the filmmaking community.
 The Newburyport Documentary Film Festival stands as a testament to the power of storytelling and the enduring spirit of those committed to the art of documentary filmmaking.
-BOARD OF DIRECTORS Anne Crays | Executive Director James Sullivan | Program Director George Araneo | Treasurer Laura Azevedo | Board Secretary Joanne Morris Mark Davis COMMITTEE MEMBERS Kari Bernard Steve Cahill Peter Carzasty Becca Fundis Ben Fundis Brian Greenberg Sharon Kennedy Sherry Moore SELECTION COMMITTEE Mark Davis Rebecca Fundis Sherry Moore James Sullivan FUNDRAISING Anne Crays | Executive Director Kari Bernard | Event Planning Steve Cahill | Technical Director Michelle Fino | Founder GET OUR NEWSLETTER Receive Our Latest News Join our mailing list for announcements, ticket sales, special events, monthly documentary recommendations and year-round programs.
+BOARD OF DIRECTORS Anne Crays | Executive Director James Sullivan | Program Director George Araneo | Treasurer Laura Azevedo | Board Secretary Joanne Morris Mark Davis FILM FESTIVAL COMMITTEE George Araneo Kari Bernard Joanne Biggio Steve Cahill Peter Carzasty Chris Connor Anne Crays Mark Davis James Sullivan Kim Walls FILM SELECTION COMMITTEE Joanne Biggio Mark Davis Sherry Moore James Sullivan Kim Walls FUNDRAISING Anne Crays | Executive Director Kari Bernard | Event Planning Steve Cahill | Technical Director Michelle Fino | Founder GET OUR NEWSLETTER Receive Our Latest News Join our mailing list for announcements, ticket sales, special events, monthly documentary recommendations and year-round programs.
 JOIN OUR MAILING LIST

-- Volunteer | NBPT DOCU FEST
+- Join Our Maliing List | NBPT DOCU FEST

-Programs NBPT DOCU FEST In addition to NDFF we offer year-round programs and events FESTIVAL Submit a Film YES Film Submissions Festival Archive Festival Awards Home PROGRAMS Events Watch Club Archive SUPPORT Donate Become a Sponsor Sponsors Volunteer ABOUT About Us Card To Culture Plan Your Visit World-Class Documentary Films Year-Round GET OUR NEWSLETTER Receive Our Latest News Join our mailing list for announcements, ticket sales, special events, monthly documentary recommendations and year-round programs.
+Join the mailing list to keep current on events we host year-long.
+978.572.0993 | Contact Us FESTIVAL Submit a Film YES Film Submissions Festival Archive Festival Awards Home PROGRAMS Events Watch Club Archive SUPPORT Donate Become a Sponsor Sponsors Volunteer ABOUT About Us Card To Culture Plan Your Visit NBPT DOCU FEST Join the Mailing List Join the Mailing List Play GET OUR NEWSLETTER Receive Our Latest News Join our mailing list for announcements, ticket sales, special events, monthly documentary recommendations and year-round programs.
 JOIN OUR MAILING LIST

 - Ethics | NBPT DOCU FEST